Skip to main content

 Conservation And Sustainability

 Pau Brasil park faces significant pressure from surrounding agriculture, eucalyptus plantations, and the expanding tourism infrastructure of the Porto Seguro coastal zone.
 Forest edge effects, invasive species (particularly African grasses), and illegal timber extraction threaten the park's interior.
 A captive breeding and reintroduction program for pau-brasil trees operates in partnership with botanical institutions.
-The park's small size—11,400 hectares—limits viable populations of wide-ranging species.
-Connectivity corridors to other Atlantic Forest fragments are a conservation priority.
+The park's size of 19,027 hectares limits viable populations of wide-ranging species, though it protects the second-largest Atlantic Forest fragment in the Northeast region.
+[1] Connectivity corridors to other Atlantic Forest fragments are a conservation priority.
 Ecotourism from Porto Seguro provides funding and local support for conservation.

 Visitor Ratings